owdproject/module-fs/README.md

 ## Features

-- Implement a Node.js-like filesystem using `ZenFS`
+- Implements a Node.js-like filesystem using `ZenFS`
-- Allow different mounts like temp folders and zip files
+- Allows different mounts like temp folders and zip files

 ## Installation